liujohn/CRISPRi-dual-sgRNA-screens/README.md

 # CRISPRi-dual-sgRNA-screens
 ## Fastq to counts
 This repository contains scripts for alignment of sequencing data from dual-sgRNA CRISPR screening data.
-These scripts were adapted from: https://github.com/mhorlbeck/ScreenProcessing as well as https://github.com/abearab/CRISPRi-dual-sgRNA-screens .
+These scripts were adapted from: https://github.com/mhorlbeck/ScreenProcessing as well as https://github.com/abearab/CRISPRi-dual-sgRNA-screens . *Note, in Python 3.11 and later, iteritems() must be replaced with items() in the getMismatchDict function.

 For libraries with IBC, demultiplexing on only the i5 index using the i7 index (IBC) as a read is performed as detailed in : https://gist.github.com/sumeetg23/a064a36801d2763e94da2e191699fb9f.
 For alignment of data with IBC, use the python script `dualguide_UMI_fastqgz_to_counts.py`.
 Example command: